Chapter 18:

 He didn’t like that, didn’t he?
 The topic of being separated from me.

-I feel it, I feel it in my heart.
+I feel it.
+I feel it in my heart.
 Celphi is reaching out to me.
 Not to kill Mede, but to take me.

 Two mythical creatures fought around me.
 For me.
 As they clashed again, wings striking whiskers, flame against mist, I could only cling to Mede.
 Every moment suspended in air felt like a life’s worst rollercoaster.

 ‘I don't think he will harm me Mede.
 I know Celphi will never.
 Ever.’
-I said.
+I said, hesitantly.
+‘Put me down real quick and let’s see if he settles.’

 ‘The moment I let you go, he might end up killing you.’
-I looked at him with disbelief.

-‘Not intentional, but the risk is there.’
+‘Not intentionally.
+But the risk is there.’
+Mede explained.

-‘It’s a risk I am willing to take.’
+‘It’s a risk I’m willing to take.’

 ‘You don’t know what you’re talking about.’